-In arriving at the level of claims provisions a margin is applied over and above the actuarial best estimate so no adverse runoff deviation is envisaged.
+In arriving at the level of claims provisions a margin is applied over and above the actuarial best estimate, which reduces the possibility of adverse claims development during run-off.

 Further information about the risk that the provision for claims outstanding could be materially different from the ultimate cost of claims settlement is included in note 4 and further information about the amounts of claims outstanding and IBNR is included in note 16.